varavan/casumo-test/README.md

 This will start a web dev server on `http://localhost:8080/` .
 Remember to start first mock server, without changing domain or port because it is hardcoded on application.

+## Out of the scope due to time limitation

++ dev ops infrastructure with docker, so no need to have node
++ implement infinite scrolling instead of pagination
++ deep check on scalfolding configurations
++ align blueprint document with backend team
++ improve test coverage

 ## Troubleshooting